isomerpages/pa-corp/_our-programmes/Community Integration.md

 <div class="isomer-image-wrapper">
 <img style="width: 100%" height="auto" width="100%" alt="" src="/images/Programmes/Community Integration/Pasir_Ris___Punggol_GRC_and_Punggol_West_SMC_One_Community_Fiesta_2024.jpg">
 </div>
-<br><em>Creating fun lived experiences through sing and dance at Pasir Ris – Punggol GRC and Punggol West SMC One Community Fiesta 2024</em>
+<em>Creating fun lived experiences through sing and dance at Pasir Ris – Punggol GRC and Punggol West SMC One Community Fiesta 2024</em>
 <p>PA organises a variety of community programmes to welcome and integrate
 newcomers in the neighbourhood.
 Through these activities, residents share collective experiences with their fellow neighbours, engage with each other